 \section{Limitations}

 \paragraph{Collaborative Learning with Human Users.} The current setup demonstrates that, with the \systemName system, LLM-based eHMI action designers can achieve higher human perception scores, despite using VLM as an efficient substitute for real human annotators.
-However, as noted in previous work~\cite{xia2025automating}, the preference order between a human and VLM is consistent only when the rating score difference between two actions is sufficiently large.
-Replicating the nuanced preferences of individuals from different cultural backgrounds or age groups remains challenging.
+However, as noted in previous work~\cite{xia2025automating}, the preference order between a human and a VLM is consistent only when the difference in the rating score between two actions is sufficiently large.
+Replicating the nuanced preferences of individuals from different cultural backgrounds or age groups remains a challenge.
 Therefore, incorporating a real human annotator into the refinement process would be valuable.

 There are two aspects worth exploring.
-First, effective fine-tuning of VLM rater models could further improve system performance.
+First, effective fine-tuning of the VLM rater models could further improve system performance.
 However, collecting enough data for a single round of fine-tuning is still costly, so the potential marginal gains from such fine-tuning merit careful consideration.
 Second, rating alone is often not an information-rich method for annotation.
 If we consider our system as a simulation of a real teacher, employing a teaching approach, using rich cues such as voice, gestures, posture, and other non-verbal signals, could serve as a more natural and effective way to teach LLM designers accurate scenario-action pairs.
-This approach could also help reduce the ambiguity associated with preference pairs, thereby enabling more effective distillation of human preferences into the LLM training process.
+This approach could also help reduce the ambiguity associated with preference pairs, enabling more effective distillation of human preferences into the LLM training process.